-SALZ 240 AUSTRIA IN EUROPE: FROM EMPIRE TO EUROPEAN UNION 4 Units LAF: HH, LAI: CER, HP, TG
+SALZ 240 AUSTRIA IN EUROPE: HISTORY, IDENTITY and REMEMBRANCE 4 Units LAF: HH, LAI: CER, HP, TG

 This course is designed to introduce students to the history, culture and economics of Austria and its place in Europe from early settlement to the present day.
 We will study Austria's role in the Roman Empire, the Holy Roman Empire, Austria-Hungary, World Wars I, II, the Soviet Empire and Austria's eventual membership in the European Union.
 Extensive travel around Austria, Europe and the Balkans compliments in-class work.

 As a part of the Austria in Europe course, students will complete 20 hours of community service.
 Students can fulfill their CSAC graduation requirement through this element of the course.

 SALZ 260 SPECIAL TOPICS COURSE 4 Units

 Each semester, a University of Redlands professor from will visit Salzburg and teach an intensive, four week Special Topics Course, that is integrated into the curriculum of the Salzburg Semester.

 MUSP 350s.01 APPLIED MUSIC (CR/NCR only) 4 Units

 Music majors can elect to take this course.
 The music major can enrich their musical experiences in Salzburg by being tutored in their applied lessons by a member or associate of the world famous Mozarteum faculty.